jalee314/dAEraFinal/README.md

 The `PlayerCharacter` class has the 3 options for the character type (i.e., `Soldier`, `Engineer`, and `Biologist`) as subclasses.
 This class (as well as its derived forms) now introduce the `difficulty`, `Inventory`, and `Basar` private member variables.

 The `PlayerCharacter` class includes the mention of an `Inventory` class which keeps track of all of the items in the inventory including the capacity and current size.
-This class has functions that allow the user to add items, remove items, and display inventory.
+This class has functions that allow the user to add items, remove items, and display the inventory.

 The `Inventory` class also includes members of the `Item` class which includes `assistance` (i.e., the number of damage added or health gained) and the name of the `Item`.
 This class also includes the pure virtual function that prints the item, grabs the assistance amount, and uses the item.
 Its derived classes include the `Weapon` and `HelpItem` classes which have the implementation of the functions `printItem()` and `useItem()` and `damage()` member functions respectively.

-The `PlayerCharacter` class also makes use of the `Basar` class, the latter being compositionally related to the former in that the user will have access to this particular object that serves as both a fictional AI with hard-coded dialogue options and responses (dependent on the `playerAffinity` which is, in turn, dependent on the dialogue options the user chooses) and as the accessor for the player’s journal, as implemented in the `Journal` class.
+The `PlayerCharacter` class also makes use of the `Basar` class, the latter being compositionally related to the former in that the user will have access to this particular object that serves as both a fictional AI assistant with hard-coded dialogue options and responses (dependent on the `playerAffinity` which is, in turn, dependent on the dialogue options the user chooses) and as the accessor for the player’s journal, as implemented in the `Journal` class.

-The `Journal` class is made of a vector of `Page` objects, the latter also being compositionally related due to its only implementation as a member variable for that class. `Journal` also possesses a `printPage(int)` function that will make use of the `printPage()` function in the `Page` class.
+The `Journal` class is made of a vector of `Page` objects, the latter class also being compositionally related due to its only implementation as a member variable for the former. `Journal` also possesses a `printPage(int)` function that will make use of the `printPage()` function in the `Page` class.

 As a friend to the `PlayerCharacter` class, the `battleActions` class controls any of the combat actions the player can take like doing damage, defending, or using an item.

-Similarly, the `playerActions` class is another friend of the `PlayerCharacter` class that allows the player character to move around (left, right, back, or forward), heal, open the Journal, and talk to Basar the AI.
+Similarly, the `playerActions` class is another friend of the `PlayerCharacter` class that allows the user to move around (left, right, back, or forward), heal, or make use of Basar (i.e., access the journal and/or speak with the AI assistant itself).

 The `NPC` class includes all the NPC-specific list of responses, NPC name, and list of questions the NPC will answer.
 This class has functions that allow one to print the NPC's name and response as well as add new questions and responses for the NPC to answer to or ask.

 Finally is the `Enemy` class derived from the `Entity` class that contains the subclasses of our common enemies of `Rat`, `Terrorist`, `Crewmate`, and `Alien` classes.
-All of these classes include a health, attack, accuracy, and evasion stat on top of a `dealDamage()`, `takeDamage(int)`, and `printStatus()` function.
-In this class, the `printStatus()` function just prints the Enemy’s current health.
+All of these classes include a `health`, `attack`, `accuracy`, and `evasion` stat on top of a `dealDamage()`, `takeDamage(int)`, and `printStatus()` function.
+In this class, the `printStatus()` function just prints the enemy’s current health.
 As for the `dealDamage()` and `takeDamage(int)` functions, these deal with how much damage the enemy does and how much damage the enemy takes respectively.
 The `Environment` is an abstract class that handles the locations that the player will move through during the game.
 It contains a description `string`, vector of `Item` objects, and methods to list and take items from the `Environment`.
 Classes like `Hallway`, `Lab`, and others will inherit from `Environment` and implement methods specific to those rooms.

 The `Map` class contains all the `Environment`-child classes and arranges them into a map that the player will move through.
 The `Map` class contains a vector of `Environment` objects and an adjacency matrix that handles the connections between the rooms.
 The methods include `canMove()` which deduces whether the player made a valid movement command, a `connectTo()` method that creates connections or "doors" between rooms, and `getLocation()` which returns the room the player is currently in.